-Observing proposals for VERA are invited for the observing period from January 2012 to December 2012.
-The application deadline is on "October 31st, 2011" for this season.
+Observing proposals for VERA are invited for the observing period from January 2014 to June 2013.
+The application deadline is on "December 2nd, 2013" for this season.
 Proposals will be reviewed by referees, and observing time is scheduled by the VERA Time Allocating Committee of the NAOJ on the basis of the scientific merits of the proposed research.
 As for the proposal submission, details can be found at the VERA homepage, http://veraserver.mtk.nao.ac.jp/restricted/index-e.html.

-Any questions on proposal submission should be sent to "propvera@miz.nao.ac.jp".
+Any questions on proposal submission should be sent to "vera-prop @ nao.ac.jp".
 If an applicant wants to have a collaborator from the VERA group member for extensive support, the VERA group can arrange the collaborator (after the acceptance of proposal).